catalyzeio/stratum-docs/initial-setup.md

 ## Catalyze CLI

-After gaining access to your organization you'll want to download the Catalyze CLI (command line interface).
+After gaining access to your organization, you will want to download the Catalyze CLI (command line interface).
 Below are the latest available builds:

-**Please note:** If you have an existing version of the Catalyze CLI you can simply run `catalyze update` to get the latest version.
+**Please note:** If you have an existing version of the Catalyze CLI you can run `catalyze update` to get the latest version.

 ### Darwin (Apple Mac)